 The Commission received seven comments from customers of Avista.
-The commenters share a common concern about increases in natural gas rates in light of newspaper articles and other media reports that market prices for natural gas are at two-year lows.
+The comments shares a common theme in that they were concerned about any increases in natural gas rates because of newspaper articles and other media reports that market prices for natural gas are at two-year lows.
 All comments addressed the Company's initial request to increase rates.
-No comments specifically addressed the revised Application requesting a reduction in rates.
+No comments specifically addressed the revised application requesting a reduction in rates.